Prepared in collaboration with Sol Systems Intern Mark Noll

 Project Finance Statistics

-Below you will find statistics on some of the high-quality solar projects and portfolios that are not yet contracted.
+The following statistics represent some high-quality solar projects and portfolios that we are actively reviewing for investment.

 Capacity: 200 kW – 37 MW